Part 2

 “For sure.”

-Ulanga was an orange crescent peeking over the horizon of the river, amber rays slicing across the entire continent to spotlight the colorful birds, bringing their majestic numbers into awe inspiring clarity: countless white bodies with pink and black wings, long necks and distinctive curved beaks.
+Ulanga was an orange crescent peeking over the horizon of water, amber rays slicing across the entire continent to spotlight the colorful birds, bringing their majestic numbers into awe inspiring clarity: countless white bodies with pink and black wings, long necks and distinctive curved beaks.

 Soaring in harmony.

-Eku thought of the dancers tearing off their robes of feathers to hurl into the flames of the bonfire.
+Eku thought of the beauty of the dancers tearing off their robes of feathers to hurl into the bonfire.

-Brought a hand up to shield his eyes from Ulanga’s final fire and peered into the distance, wanting to see just how far the flock stretched.
+Brought a hand up to shield his eyes from Ulanga’s final fire of the day and peered into the distance, wanting to see just how far the flock stretched.

 There was no visible end.